-- Many people still don’t know why solar energy is better and they are not sure whether they’ll be satisfied with the performance.
+- Many people still don’t know why solar energy is better and are not sure whether they’d be satisfied with the performance.

 All the factors above are reasons why offline marketing becomes ineffective.
-We recommend that you focus your efforts on digital marketing because this way, you can help your potential customers to do their online research and to explain what the benefits of your product are.
-“Digital marketing enables you to use a variety of techniques, including email campaigns, social media campaigns, paid ads, online events, etc,” explains Donna White, a digital marketer at a paper writing service reviews website Online Writers Rating.
+We recommend focusing your efforts on digital marketing because it allows you to help potential customers to do their online research and to explain what the benefits of your product are.
+“Digital marketing enables you to use a variety of techniques, including email campaigns, social media campaigns, paid ads, online events, etc.,” explains Donna White, a digital marketer at the paper-writing service reviews website Online Writers Rating.